-- 1.1 The Police and Crime Commissioner is responsible for ensuring that: - business is conducted in accordance with the law and to proper standards. - public money is safeguarded and properly accounted for, and used economically, efficiently and effectively. - they secure continuous improvements in the way in which functions are exercised, having regard to a combination of efficiency, effectiveness and economy. - there is a sound system of internal control which facilitates the effective exercise of the Police and Crime Commissioner's functions and which include arrangements for the management of risk. - 1.2 This Statement explains how the Police and Crime Commissioner has complied with its Code of Corporate Governance and meets with the requirements of the Accounts and Audit (England) Regulations in relation to the publication of an Annual Governance Statement. - 1.3 COVID-19 has had an enormous impact on public health, wellbeing and the day to day lives of all stakeholders during 2020/21.
+- 1.1 The Police and Crime Commissioner is responsible for ensuring that: - business is conducted in accordance with the law and to proper standards. - public money is safeguarded and properly accounted for, and used economically, efficiently and effectively. - they secure continuous improvements in the way in which functions are exercised, having regard to a combination of efficiency, effectiveness and economy. - there is a sound system of internal control which facilitates the effective exercise of the Police and Crime Commissioner's functions and which include arrangements for the management of risk. - 1.2 This Statement explains how the Police and Crime Commissioner has complied with its Code of Corporate Governance and meets with the requirements of the Accounts and Audit (England) Regulations in relation to the publication of an Annual Governance Statement. - 1.3 COVID-19 continued to have an enormous impact on public health, wellbeing and the day to day lives of all stakeholders during 2021/22.
 However there has not been a significant impact to the Police and Crime Commissioner either from a governance perspective or a financial management perspective.
-This was initially acknowledged in the 2019/20 statement of accounts.
-Although the statements were presented and all the content had been audited by the reporting deadline of September 2020, our external auditors required further submissions to evidence that the PCC was a going concern.
-Additional information continued to be provided between September 2020 and January 2021 that supported the view that COVID-19 had not had a significant impact on the financial health of the PCC or Constabulary.
 Unlike some Councils, the vast majority of funding for policing is received from Government Grant and Council Tax.
-There were no reductions to those amounts in 2020/21.
-There is no significant reliance on other income receivable, although the Home Office introduced a scheme whereby police organisations could reclaim 75% of any lost income.
-In most cases there was a significant reduction in the costs that would have had to be incurred to achieve that income (e.g. policing of public events); the overall levels of funding and income did not create an additional burden.
-Expenditure for technology, overtime, equipment and building related costs has been covered by additional grants from Government and PPE costs have been paid for from the national allocation given to Government Departments.
-Therefore, in 2020/21, a net underspend is reported. - 1.4 There were no significant changes required from a governance perspective.
-The Joint Audit Committee is the only meeting in public convened by the PCC and these were conducted remotely and streamed live on the PCC website.
-The organisation has had access to remote working and video conferencing technology and this has been utilised to ensure formal decisions could continue to be made.
+There were no reductions to those amounts in 2021/22, and there is no significant reliance on other income receivable. - 1.4 There were no significant changes required from a governance perspective.
+The Joint Audit Committee is the only meeting in public convened by the PCC and these have continued to be conducted remotely and streamed live on the PCC website. - 1.5 Remote working and the utilisation of video conferencing technology has now become integrated into business practice and this has been utilised to ensure formal decisions have continued to be made.